Albert0i/Redis-Stack-Tutorial/README.md

 ### V. Introspection
 When I made acquaintance with *Redis* several years ago, it was solely used for session store of my NodeJS app.
 Not until recently do I hear of and know of *Redis Stack* which targets *primary database*.
 The more I learn about Redis, the more I appreciate the it's design simplicity and performance achieved.

 *Key-value pair*, *List*, *Set*, *Hash* and especially [*Sorted Set*](https://redis.io/docs/data-types/sorted-sets/), when apply properly, can solve many complicated issues which would otherwise render awkwardly clumsiness in relation database.
-One use case I have come across more than once is like this:
+One use case I have come across more than once is application of some public resource:

+- Base on each applicant, a score is calculated according to pre-defined formula;
+- All applicants are queued up according to the score in descending order;
+- Applicants with the same score will be ordered randomly in the same *score-group*;
+- Applicants can be added and removed at anytime;
+- Applicants can change their status and hence a new score is re-calculate and stored at anytime;
+- Applicants can check the current position (rank) in queue at any time;
+- A list of ordered applicants can be generated at any time.

 ### VI.
 Reference